jluk-codi/contrail-controller/src/vnsw/opencontrail-vrouter-netns/README.md

-opencontrail-netns
+Tungsten Fabric-netns
 ==================

-OpenContrail Linux network namespace provisioning
+Tungsten Fabric Linux network namespace provisioning

 This package contains two scripts (netns-daemon-start, netns-daemon-stop) which are intended to be used as pre-start and post-stop scripts for applications started out of init.d.